LiYineng798/VitaSense/README.md

 ./gradlew.bat :app:assembleDebugAndroidTest
 ```

-Open the project in Android Studio and run the `app` configuration on a device or emulator.
+Open the project in the Android Studio and run the `app` configuration on a device or emulator.

 ### Python Auth API